 (6) To the extent that the regulations prescribe under subsection (2)(j) a fee that includes an amount referred to in subsection (5) that is a tax, the regulations may impose the tax.

+4 On the date as at which this compilation was prepared, the Port Kennedy Development Act 2017 s.
+8 had not come into operation.
+It reads as follows:

+8. Aquatic Resources Management Act 2016 amended

+(1) This section amends the Aquatic Resources Management Act 2016.

+(2) In section 377 in the Table delete the item relating to the Port Kennedy Development Agreement Act 1992.